Charokgb/support-center/README.md

-# Support Center — Next.js Replica
+# Blockchain Support Center — Next.js Replica

 A minimal replica of a help-center site built with Next.js and Tailwind CSS.